fynjah/django-pimp-my-filter/README.md

 Known issues
 ============
 1. NO support for ManyToManyField(You can define it, by adding to `pimpFields` definition of `ManyToMany`)
-2. Some bugs with HTML markup.
+2. Some bugs with HTML markup, but works nice in Chrome.
 3. For this moment you can't use filters:)
 4. Lot of other bugs, which I will fix soon:)